PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

 ### Step 6: Add utility functions

 Next, we want to add a utility class to help us check that ollama is installed and running on the computer.
-The utility class contains to methods:
+The utility class contains two methods:

 - one to test that the ollama CLI is installed
 - one to test that the ollama API port is open on local host